naoufal2807/data-cleaning-dashboard/README.md

-# Data Cleaning & Automation — Portfolio Project
+# Data Cleaning & Automation Dashboard

 This is a ready-to-run template for a **Data Cleaning & Automation** portfolio entry.
 It demonstrates automatic cleaning (duplicates removal, type parsing, missing value imputation),